YamanAlBochi/Customer-Segmentation-with-Excel/README.md

 Task 1 :

-- performing preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data using the information provided in the datasets.
+- performing preliminary data exploration and identify ways to improve the quality of of my clients data using the information provided in the datasets.

-To draft an email to the client identifying the data quality issues and strategies to mitigate these issues by quoting referencing to the ‘Data Quality Framework Table’.
+- drafting an email to the client identifying the data quality issues and strategies to mitigate these issues by quoting referencing to the ‘Data Quality Framework Table’.